jhpyle/docassemble/_docs/functions.md

 wanted to change a "common" question, you would only need to make the change in one place.

+## <a name="store_variables_snapshot"></a>Storing interview answer snapshots in unencrypted JSON format in SQL

+If you want to "run reports" on the interview answers of multiple sessions you can use `store_variables_snapshot()` in your interview logic to save an unencrypted copy of the interview answers in [JSON] format.
+If you use [PostgreSQL], you can conveniently run SQL queries on the contents of interview answers.
+Using [PostgreSQL] syntax for working with [JSON] data, you can extract, filter, and order by specific variables embedded in the interview answers of sessions.

+Here is an example of an interview that asks the user a question and then saves the interview answers in JSON format to a SQL table.
+Then, using a function `analyze()` that was defined in the [`read_snapshot.py`] module, the final question of the interview reads the interview answers of all sessions that have been completed on this interview on the server and summarizes the results.

+{% include side-by-side.html demo="snapshot" %}

+The contents of the [`read_snapshot.py`] module are as follows.

+{% highlight python %}
+from docassemble.base.util import variables_snapshot_connection, user_info

+__all__ = ['analyze']

+def analyze():
+  conn = variables_snapshot_connection()
+  cur = conn.cursor()
+  cur.execute("select data->>'favorite_fruit' from jsonstorage where filename='" + user_info().filename + "'")
+  counts = dict()
+  for record in cur.fetchall():
+    fruit = record[0].lower()
+    if fruit not in counts:
+      counts[fruit] = 0
+    counts[fruit] += 1
+  conn.close()
+  return counts
+{% endhighlight %}

+The `analyze()` function imports the `variables_snapshot_connection()` function from [`docassemble.base.util`] and calls it in order to get a SQL connection object.
+If your database is [PostgreSQL], this will be a [`psycopg2`] connection object.
+Note that `variables_snapshot_connection()` is not automatically available for use inside interview [YAML] the way `store_variables_snapshot()` is.
+If you tried to call `variables_snapshot_connection()` from inside of a [`code`] block, you would get an error.
+Always call `variables_snapshot_connection()` from a function or method defined in a [Python module].

+When using [PostgreSQL], the data type used for the [JSON] `data` is [JSONB].
+This allows for the use of the special [PostgreSQL] operators `->` and `->>` to probe inside the data structure.
+For more information, see the documentation for the [JSONB] data type.

+The [JSON] snapshot is tied to the interview session.
+When the session is deleted, the snapshot is deleted.

+If you call `store_variables_snapshot()` multiple times, each time you will overwrite the stored [JSON] snapshot of the interview answers.

+Note that the snapshot is a copy of the interview answers, not the interview answers themselves.
+The [JSON] snapshot does not automatically sync with the current state of the interview answers.
+The interview answers are stored in a Python-specific object format, not [JSON]; it is not possible for [JSON] to serve as the format for **docassemble** interview answers because **docassemble** allows for interview answers to contain complex data structures of objects and object references.
+The conversion from Python objects to [JSON] is one-way, and is a simplification; Python objects cannot be recreated from [JSON].

+Because of this, the `store_variables_snapshot()` is not as useful as other data storage options for many use cases.
+You should use `store_variables_snapshot()` if you want to run SQL queries on multiple sessions belonging to different users, but you should use other methods, such as [`DAStore`], for storing global data structures.

+The `store_variables_snapshot()` takes two optional keyword parameters, `key`, `persistent`, `include_internal`, and `data`.

+If you want to save multiple snapshots during the course of the interview, you can set `key` when you call `store_variables_snapshot()`.
+For example, you might want to save a snapshot after the user completes an initial section of an interview, and save another snapshot after the user completes the entire interview.
+You could write:

+{% highlight yaml %}
+mandatory: True
+code: |
+  intro_section_completed
+  store_variables_snapshot(key='intro')
+---
+mandatory: True
+code: |
+  final_section_completed
+  store_variables_snapshot(key='final')
+{% endhighlight %}

+This will allow you to run queries on two populations of users: a large population of users who started but may not have finished, and a smaller population of users who finished.
+The `key` is similar to a key in [Redis]; it uniquely identifies a snapshot within the interview session.

+If you do not what the interview snapshot (or snapshots) to be deleted when the session is deleted, call `store_variables_snapshot()` with `persistent=True`.
+Note that this means that if a user restarts an interview session, the user may have multiple sessions in [JSON] data table.

+By default, `store_variables_snapshot()` does not save the "internal" portion of the interview answers; this is a data structure under the `_internal` key that **docassemble** reserves for internal use.
+The structure is not documented and the structure may change at any time, but you are welcome to use it at your own risk.
+If you want to include the `_internal` data in the [JSON] snapshot, call `store_variables_snapshot()` with `include_internal=True`.

+You can save something other than the interview answers with `store_variables_snapshot()` by setting the optional keyword parameter `data`.
+You can set `data` to a Python data structure, and it will be serialized to [JSON] and stored in place of the data structure representing the interview answers.

+While the example above shows how the [JSON] data table can be queried from within an interview, it is anticipated that you will find it most useful to query the data tables from outside of **docassemble**.
+You can set up your server to use an external SQL database, and then query the `jsonstorage` table using the credentials for the **docassemble** SQL database.
+However, there are a lot of other tables in this database, and it may be preferable to use a separate database for [JSON] snapshots.
+If you define a [`variables snapshot db`] in your [Configuration], a `jsonstorage` table will be created in that database, and `store_variables_snapshot()` and `variables_snapshot_connection()` will use this database instead of the default **docassemble** database.

+The columns in the `jsonstorage` table as as follows.

+* `id` - a unique integer ID for the row
+* `filename` - the YAML filename of the interview
+* `key` - the session ID of the session
+* `data` - the JSON data
+* `tags` - the value of the `key` you passed to `store_variables_snapshot()` (not to be confused with the column `key`)
+* `modtime` - the last time the row was modified
+* `persistent` - whether the row should be preserved when the session is deleted.

+Note that there is no [API] for querying the [JSON] data.
+The best way to access the data is through [PostgreSQL] because it provides an extremely powerful and flexible query language.

+Note that unlike [`DAStore`], `store_variables_snapshot()` cannot use server-side encryption to protect the data.
+So if the interview itself uses server-side encryption, calling `store_variables_snapshot()` will effectively defeat the purpose of server-side encryption by storing user data in a way that would allow anyone with shell access on the server to read the data.

 ### Advanced SQL storage

 Though the data are stored on a SQL server, you cannot use SQL queries